 Prevention Research: Building Healthier Communities Together

-Dr. Adachi-Mejia is the Deputy Director of the Health Promotion Research Center at Dartmouth (HPRCD).
+Dr. Adachi-Mejia directs Dartmouth's Prevention Research Center, the Health Promotion Research Center at Dartmouth (HPRCD).
 The HPRCD is one of only 26 academic research institutions nationwide designated a Prevention Research Center by the Centers for Disease Control and Prevention (CDC).
 The CDC and Prevention Research Center network work together to test and apply approaches that can improve the nation's health.

-Research Methods: Accelerometry, Actigraphy, Mixed methods (qualitative and quantitative), Surveys, Focus Groups, Photo-elicitation, Photovoice, Quality of life measurement, Translational research
+Research Methods: Mixed Methods (qualitative and quantitative), Surveys, Focus Groups, Telephone Interviews, Photo-Elicitation, Photovoice

 Populations: Rural Health, Underserved Populations

 Do No Harm: Moving Beyond Weight Loss to Emphasize Physical Activity at Every Size.

 Engaging Parents to Promote Children's Nutrition and Health.

 Geographic variation in the relationship between body mass index and the built environment.

 Mobile Phone Apps for Smoking Cessation: Quality and Usability Among Smokers With Psychosis.